emirhansilsupur/emirhansilsupur/README.md

 ### 🎯Objectives

-As a statistician, I am dedicated to continuously enhancing my expertise in data analytics, with a strong focus on Data Science, Machine Learning, and Statistical Analysis.
+As a statistician, I am dedicated to continuously enhancing my expertise in data analytics, with a strong focus on Data Science, and Machine Learning.

 ### 🧰Technical Skills